• About

 uHlanga is a small South African poetry press run by Nick Mulgrew.

-Our books are available to order from all retail bookstores in South Africa, Namibia and Botswana.
-From 1 October 2025, all of our books are represented to the trade by Blue Weaver and distributed by Booksite.
+Our books are available from all retail bookstores in South Africa, Namibia and Botswana.

-Outside of South Africa, many of our books are available print-on-demand through the African Books Collective.
+Outside South Africa, our books are available in print-on-demand formats through the African Books Collective.

 On social media